TrueBlocks/trueblocks-docs/content/docs/prologue/what-is-this.md

 ## TrueBlocks provides this local index

 Trueblocks builds a local-index directly on your machine.
-It ships with large suite command line options to let you make the queries you want to make─addresses, names, ABIs, trueBlocks has you covered.
+It ships with large suite of command line options to let you make the queries you want to make─addresses, names, ABIs, etc.

-On top of the command line, we've also built a graphical interface, our [Explorer](#explorer) application.
-So you don't any special skills to use it.
+On top of the command line, we've also built a graphical interface, our [Explorer](/explorer) application.
+So you don't need any special technical skills to use TrueBlocks.

 ### And yes, it's ownerless

 TrueBlocks is open source.
 If you don't like something, you're free to modify the software, or fork it.

-We also distribute copies of the index on IPFS, meaning that:
+We also distribute copies of the index on the IPFS, meaning that:
 * the data is immutable (i.e. we can't mess with it)
 * the data doesn't belong to anyone